FDSN/StationXML/docs/level-channel.rst

    .. container:: description

-      Latitude of this channel's sensor, by default in degrees.
+      Latitude of this channel's sensor, in degrees.
 Often the same as the station latitude, but when different the channel latitude is the true location of the sensor.
 Latitude type extending the base type to add datum as an attribute with default.

    .. container:: example

-      **Example**: <Latitude unit="DEGREES" datum="WGS84">34.9459</Latitude>
+      **Example**: <Latitude>34.9459</Latitude>

 .. tabularcolumns::|l|l|l|1|1|